suvendusekhar2025/Movies-Recommender-System-Using-ML/README.md

 # Movies-Recommender-System-Using-ML
 The dataset used in this project can be accessed here:
 [📁 Download Dataset](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata)
+# What I hane done in this Project!
 🎬 Movie Recommender System Using Machine Learning
 This project focuses on building a Movie Recommender System that suggests movies to users based on their preferences.
 In today’s era of information overload, recommender systems play a crucial role in helping users discover content they’re likely to enjoy—making them essential for platforms like Netflix, Amazon Prime, and YouTube.